moziauddin1/services/APNI-Format.md

 In general the Reference is displayed followed by a sorted list of Instances (name usages).
 The reference is redisplayed within the list of instances if:

  * the page number changes
  * the cited by instance changes

+## Algorithm

+Get all instances for a name
+Group instances by reference
+Sort the references
+For each Reference
+  display the reference citation, page number, APC status sort instances within the reference for each Instance in this reference
+    if the page number or cited by changed display the reference citation, page number, APC status display the relationship and other name
+    display type information or instance notes end for instances end for reference

 ## Reference sort order